Estimating Product Cannibalisation in Wholesale using Multivariate Hawkes Processes with Inhibition: Stability

-\subsection{Stability}
+As the data is measured in days, the lower bound of the prior ensures that influence of an event in dimension $i$ onto dimension $j$ is not too far in the future.
+For example for $ \beta_{\text{diag}} = 0.1$, the median of the exponential distribution is approximately $7$, which means that half of the influence of an event happens within a week of it.
+The upper bound of the distribution makes sure that the influence kernel is at least somewhat spread out and not concentrated immediately after an event.

+\section{Stability}

+When using Hawkes processes one usually assumes, either explicitly or implicitly, \textit{stability}.
+This ensures that there are not infinitely many events happening.
+In a Bayesian statistics this can be easily accomplished by restricting the prior space.
+However, we found that the two stability conditions currently used in the literature are unnecessarily restrictive when inhibition is present.
+We therefore propose a new condition which is stronger than the two existing ones and use it in the prior specification (see Section~\ref{sec_priors_Kstar}).
+This section contains the derivation of our condition and compares it to the two existing ones.

 Due to the self-exciting behaviour of the Hawkes process it is possible that an infinite number of events take place in finite time.
 For example, this can happen in a one-dimensional Hawkes-process if each event has more on average one or more offsprings.
 This behaviour is called \textit{supercritical} \citep{helmstetter_subcritical_2002} or \textit{explosive} \citep{browning_simple_2021}.
 However, for real-life applications it can be desirable to limit the parameter space to non-explosive instances \citep{Kolev2019}.
-This is referred to as \textit{stability} \citep{bremaud_stability_1996, bacry_2015_sparse}, i.e. there exists a unique stationary distribution with finite average intensity \citep{sulem_bayesian_2021}.
+This is referred to as \textit{stability} \citep{bremaud_stability_1996, bacry_2015_sparse}.

+\begin{definition} A Hawkes process is stable if there exists a unique stationary distribution of the process with finite average intensity \citep{bremaud_stability_1996, sulem_bayesian_2021}. \end{definition}

 Two conditions (\ref{c1eigen}, \ref{c2colsum} defined below) have been used in the literature to determine stability, as outlines in Section~\ref{subsec_stability_literature}.
 In Section~\ref{subsec_newcond} we introduce a new condition that is stronger than both of the previously used ones.
-We proof that when at least one of (\ref{c1eigen}, \ref{c2colsum}) hold, so does our condition.
+We prove that when at least one of (\ref{c1eigen}, \ref{c2colsum}) hold, so does our condition.
 Moreover, there exist parameters $\mathbf{K}$ for which our condition holds when neither of (\ref{c1eigen}, \ref{c2colsum}) do.
 This permits us to have a unified approach for checking stability and to classify a larger set of parameters as stable.
 We also provide a toy-example to illustrate this usefulness of our suggested condition.

 We introduce the following notations: $\abs(\mathbf{A})$ is an $M \times M$ matrix where each entry is $|A_{ij}| $, the absolute value of $A_{ij}$.
 Moreover, $\mathbf{A}^+$ is the matrix with entries $\max(A_{ij},0)$.
 We write $\rho(\mathbf{A})$ for the spectral radius of matrix $\mathbf{A}$, i.e. the largest absolute eigenvalue of matrix $\mathbf{A}$.